Karumi/learnyougit/exercises/git_branch/problem.md

   7fbc204b8f3c0f85d7e86f5982d2bffe27ea742b
 ```

-Branches are automatically updated by Git when you commit or perform any other branch-related changes.
+Branches are automatically updated by Git when you commit or perform any other branch-related operation.

 {cyan}──────────────────────────────────────────────────────────────────────{/cyan}